shaunak-badani/Recommender-Systems-Project/README.md

 - Backend
-1. Store the data in the root folder, after downloading from [here](https://duke.app.box.com/s/00jahivpjl2m9fl2nqnh3hhtrxzjdwhg)
+1. Store the data in the root folder, after downloading from [here](https://duke.app.box.com/s/00jahivpjl2m9fl2nqnh3hhtrxzjdwhg).
+Unzip the photos in the zip file.
 2. Store the models in the root folder, after downloading from [here](https://duke.box.com/s/4of0k1j2ymfirv908rczov0jtj92nop8).

 The application expects the following tree: